-Strengthening exercises should include focus on the hip abductors.
+Strengthening exercises, like those below, should include a focus on the hip abductors.

-For Runner’s Knee, massage and myofacial release can often relieve muscle tension and create tissue mobility contributing significantly towards increasing flexibility.
-RangeRoller®’s unique design allow you to use both the TriggerTreads™ for increasing circulation as well as the end of the RangeRoller handle for releasing trigger points.
+For Runner’s Knee, massage and myofascial release can often relieve muscle tension and create tissue mobility contributing significantly towards increasing flexibility.
+RangeRoller®’s unique design allows you to use both the TriggerTreads™ for increasing circulation as well as the end of the RangeRoller handle for releasing trigger points.
 For increased flexibility, circulation and performance consider massaging the:

-Medi-Dyne’s Advanced Runner’s Knee Solution available at the Medi-Dyne store.
+Medi-Dyne’s Advanced Runner’s Knee Solution is available at the Medi-Dyne store.

 PLEASE NOTE: The information on this website and article is for information only and should not be used as a substitute for consulting your doctor.
 Consult your doctor for proper diagnosis and rehabilitation.